-The following two minute video is an extract of one of our lectures on the applied anatomy of yoga showing how you can practically use the information to make your yoga better.
+The following two minute video is an extract from one of our lectures from our 120 hour Online Course ‘ The Applied Anatomy and Physiology of Yoga’ showing how you can practically use theoretical information to make your yoga practice better.

 Essentially the video shows you how to make it easier to for a relatively stiff person to get into a position like binding the arms in the lotus position or a for more experienced practitioner to do a more advanced posture like the Paripurna Matsyendrasana Bianca Machliss is demonstrating in the photo below.

 Move Your Shoulder Blades to Move Your Shoulders: